Sources

 1951

-July 29: The first launch of the "geophysical" rocket carrying live animals onboard.
+July 29: The launch of the "geophysical" rocket in the USSR carrying live animals onboard.

-K. Gatland, A. Dixon and A. Kunesh present project of "minimal" spacecraft at the meeting of the International Astronautical Congress in London.
+K. Gatland, A. Dixon and A. Kunesh present a project of a "minimal" spacecraft at the meeting of the International Astronautical Congress in London.

 First Physics and Medicine of Upper Atmosphere Symposium is held.